This St. Patrick’s Day, Kane County voters can head to the polls in addition to sampling a green beer.

 - District 8: Raja Krishnamoorthi, a Democrat representing parts of Cook, DuPage and Kane counties, is not seeking reelection and instead running for the U.S. Senate.
 Neil Khot of Hoffman Estates, Kevin B. Morrison of Mount Prospect, Junaid Ahmed of South Barrington, Ryan Vetticad of South Barrington, Melissa L. Bean of Barrington, Yasmeen Bankole of Hanover Park, Dan Tully of Carol Stream and Sanjyot Dunnug of Des Plaines have filed as Democrats.
 Mark Rice of Arlington Heights, Jennifer Davis of Huntley, Kevin Ake of Elk Grove Village and Herbert Hebein of Chicago have filed as Republicans.

 - District 11: Bill Foster, a Democrat representing parts of Boone, Cook, DeKalb, DuPage, Kane, Lake, McHenry and Will, has filed to run for reelection.
 Elburn Village President Jeff Walter, Michael Pierce of Naperville and Charlie Kim of Aurora have filed as Republicans.
-Tedora Brown of Palos Park was removed from the ballot following a successful objection.
+Tedora Brown of Palos Park was initially removed from the ballot but an appeals court ordered she be added to the ballot after early voting started in some counties.

 Illinois State Senate: Like its federal counterpart, only some of its members are up for reelection this year.
 In Kane County, that includes: